-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Not Using (0) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Teacher engages students in revision of previous knowledge by correcting errors and misconceptions as well as adding new information, but less than Teacher engages students in revision of previous knowledge by correcting errors and misconceptions as well as adding new Based on student evidence, implements adaptations to achieve the desired effect in more than the majority of students are displaying the desired effect in student evidence at the taxonomy level of the critical content. information.
-The desired effect is displayed in the majority of student evidence at the taxonomy level of the critical content.
-90% of the student evidence at the taxonomy level of the critical content.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called Uses strategy Teacher engages students Teacher engages Based on student for but not incorrectly or with in revision of previous students in revision of evidence, exhibited. parts missing. knowledge by correcting previous knowledge by implements errors and misconceptions correcting errors and adaptations to as well as adding new misconceptions as well achieve the desired information, but less than as adding new effect in more than the majority of students are information.
+90% of the student displaying the desired evidence at the effect in student evidence The desired effect is taxonomy level of the at the taxonomy level of the displayed in the majority critical content. critical content. of student evidence at the taxonomy level of the critical content. l the ention content.